Saturday, August 14, 2021

 I have vague memories of Old Gringo in that I think my Mom took me with her when she went to see it.
 I also remember Old Gringo being the punchline to a joke on Cheers.
 Woody Harrelson's character admitted to not having slept with his girlfriend, unless they counted when they fell asleep together while watching Old Gringo.
 A failed effort at "sweeping epic", Old Gringo could have been the grand film it was clearly aiming for if it only had gotten out of its own way.

 An even worse decision by Fonda and director Luis Puenzo was in Fonda's lighting.
 No matter how terrible Harriet's plights are, what dangers she faces, Fonda is impressively, almost comically lit.
-It's to where it slips into parody, a real vanity project.
-For a film named Old Gringo, it is the Middle-Aged Gringa who is the focus of it.
-Even when Bierce ostensibly has his introductory scene Puenzo appears to have been directed to have Fonda clearly in the background.
-Why this is so when it have worked without her presence I don't know.
+It is to where it slips into parody.
+Old Gringo is a real vanity project.

-There's also strange bits of logic here.
+There are also strange bits of logic here.
 They revolutionaries have stormed the hacienda, but we are somehow led to believe they never actually set foot inside until Arroyo shows them around much later in this two-hour film.
 It boggles the mind to imagine no one outside Bierce, Winslow or Arroyo went to look at how the other half lived.

 One moment Harriet is all but screaming to get out of Mexico, the next she declines an offer to go with an American reporter when given the chance.